tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/xmlpipefixup_utf8.rst

 xmlpipe\_fixup\_utf8
 ~~~~~~~~~~~~~~~~~~~~

-Perform Sphinx-side UTF-8 validation and filtering to prevent XML parser
+Perform Manticore-side UTF-8 validation and filtering to prevent XML parser
 from choking on non-UTF-8 documents.
 Optional, default is 0.
 Applies to
 ``xmlpipe2`` source type only.